 - Electrolytes: which actually makes the battery function

-The reason why batteries will survive an EMP blast if they are not in function is because how they are built, batteries are basically miny Faraday cages.
+The reason why batteries will survive an EMP blast if they are not in function is because of how they are built, batteries are basically miny Faraday cages.
 Batteries need to function as a Faraday cage in order to be able to supply energy and also to contain the energy within them.
+Does emp effect generators?
+Yes, EMP will most likely destroy generators that are hooked to other electrical devices, otherwise they should be fine.

 Although if you do have a Peacemaker, this will most likely be fried in an EMP blast so the survival of the battery is probably the last thing on your mind.
 The most common primary batteries are alkaline, these are usually used in remote controls, smoke detectors, and other electrical devices which do not need a lot of power.